solygambas/ethereum-solidity/README.md

 This repo is made of 1 project:

-1. [**Inbox**](#inbox): An intro to understand how to test and deploy smart contracts with Solidity.
+1. [**Inbox**](#inbox): A small project to understand how to test and deploy smart contracts with Solidity.

 ## <a name="inbox"></a> 1) Inbox

-An intro to understand how to test and deploy smart contracts with Solidity.
+A small project to understand how to test and deploy smart contracts with Solidity.

 [See 01-inbox folder](https://github.com/solygambas/ethereum-solidity/tree/main/01-inbox)